KamalakerDadi/brain-atlas/README.md

   and our dofs won't work

-* `transform-image` seems to change the image brightness, very strange ... perhaps a problem with the `Fast cubic BSpline` interpolator we are using
+* `transform-image` seems to change the image brightness, very strange ... perhaps a problem with the `bspline` interpolator we are using

 * the label images look OK, but the interpolator is obviously not correct for this image type ... we should use an interpolator that collects votes over a